Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Related Work

 \subsection{A Riemannian Approach to Matrix Completion}

-A notable non-convex approach is to utilize prior knowledge regarding the rank of $\X$.
-This methodology centers around the fact that the set of fixed-rank matrices forms a Riemannian manifold, turning the problem into an unconstrained optimization task over a manifold.
+A notable non-convex approach to the low-rank matrix completion problem is to utilize prior knowledge regarding the rank of $\X$.
+Some techniques leverage the fact that the set of fixed-rank matrices forms a Riemannian manifold, turning the constrained low-rank matrix completion program into an unconstrained optimization task over a manifold.
 These methodologies lose convexity, however, and generally only local convergence guarantees can be established, done by proving the existence of attractive basins around solutions.
-Various retraction-based methodologies have been used with differing metrics and geometric structures\cite{vandereycken2012lowrank,mishra2013fixedrank,Boumal2015,dai2010,keshavan2010matrix,keshavan2010matrix2,wei2020guarantees}.
+Various retraction-based methodologies have been used with differing metrics and geometric structures \cite{vandereycken2012lowrank,mishra2013fixedrank,Boumal2015,dai2010,keshavan2010matrix,keshavan2010matrix2,wei2020guarantees}.
 The analysis conducted by \cite{wei2020guarantees} stands out for its interpretation of its first-order method as an iterative hard-thresholding algorithm with subspace projections and efficient numerical implementation.
 This implementation is done by reducing the hard thresholding step from a thin eigenvalue decomposition of an $n\times n$ matrix to a thin QR decomposition followed by a full eigenvalue decomposition of a far smaller $2r\times 2r$ matrix.
 The convergence analysis in this work builds on the analysis done in \cite{wei2020guarantees}, and as such, a brief exposition of their work is provided.

-In \cite{wei2020guarantees}, the authors develop a gradient descent algorithm to solve the low-rank matrix completion problem, reconstructing a ground truth matrix $\X$ from partial measurements, leveraging this Riemannian structure.
-The objective function used in \cite{wei2020guarantees} is as follows: